google/cel-go/README.md

 #### Macros

-Macros are enabled by default and may be disabled.
+Macros are optional but enabled by default.
 Macros were introduced to support optional CEL features that might not be desired in all use cases without the syntactic burden and complexity such features might desire if they were part of the core CEL syntax.
 Macros are expanded at parse time and